Excuse Yourself

 Why we do it:

 Resistance is growing, and it’s a firehose!
 That’s fantastic.
 It’s exactly what we want!
 I see signs of burnout all around, though.
-Lifelong activists (like me!) are exhausted from trying to ramp up organizing, resource production, and on-boarding.
-New activists are tired of being told whatever they do was the wrong thing.
-We’re exhausted.
+Lifelong activists are exhausted from trying to ramp up organizing, resource production, and on-boarding.
+New activists are tired of being told whatever they do was the wrong thing, or trying to find a foothold while on-boarding is overwhelmed.
+We’re all exhausted.

 That’s their goal.
 They want us to burn out and give up.
-So we resist by refusing.
-We rest when we need to.
+So we resist by taking a break when we need to.
+Rest.
 Someone said activism is like a choir: everyone has to stop to breath, but the whole keeps the note going.
-You aren’t just allowed to pause for breath, it’s a requirement!
+You aren’t just allowed to pause for breath, it’s mandatory!

 Review your commitments and curate them.
-If there is a group not working for you, it’s okay to leave.
-If there’s a type of action that drains you, pivot that energy to something that feeds you.
+If you joined a group that’s not working for you, it’s okay to leave.
+If there’s a type of action that drains you, pivot that energy to something that fuels you.
 And remember to say “no” sometimes.
 This is a marathon, and you need to pace yourself.

 Scroll to Top